AdamStankiewic/Sejm-Highlights-Final/docs/accounts_setup.md

 # Multi-account upload audit and setup

 This document explains how the application models multiple accounts per platform, how tokens are mapped, and how to configure and verify new accounts.
+Multi-account handling is now live through `accounts.yml` and the runtime `AccountRegistry`.

 ## 1. Audyt aktualnej obsługi wielu kont